hackgvl/nights/.github/ISSUE_TEMPLATE/logistics---gather-in-advance.md

 - [ ] Mason jars, or similar container, for storing forks, spoons, knives
 - [ ] Trivets or something to put under any very hot items that might come in contact with the wood counter tops
 - [ ] Towel(s) to put under any ice bins

+## Past Notes
+See our earlier [Logistics - Gather in Advance](https://github.com/hackgvl/nights/issues?q=gather+in%3Atitle+is%3Aissue) issues for past notes and context.